-A guard, who had been shot by brothers Frank, William, and Simeon Reno during a train robbery in May, dies of his wounds.
-His death so infuriated the public that a group of vigilantes yanked the three brothers from their Indiana jail cell five days later and hanged them.
+An angry group of vigilantes yank the brothers Frank, William, and Simeon Reno from their Indiana jail cell and hang them, after a guard they had shot during an earlier train robbery died of his wounds.
 Although the Reno gang—which included another brother, John, as well—had a short reign of terror, they are credited with pulling off the first train robbery in American history and are believed to be the inspiration for criminal copycats like the legendary Jesse James.

 On October 6, 1866, the Reno brothers committed their first heist.
 After stopping a train outside of Seymour, Indiana, they stole $10,000 in cash and gold.
 But they were unable to break into the safe; William Reno vainly shot it with his pistol before giving up.